Quanta Services Inc. (PWR) and the Battle of Fundamentals vs. Technicals

 PWR’s Market Performance

-PWR stocks went down by -1.12% for the week, with a monthly jump of 15.43% and a quarterly performance of 51.74%, while its annual performance rate touched 45.47%.
-The volatility ratio for the week stands at 2.62% while the volatility levels for the past 30 days are set at 3.02% for Quanta Services Inc..
-The simple moving average for the period of the last 20 days is 2.30% for PWR stocks with a simple moving average of 46.04% for the last 200 days.
+PWR stocks went up by 8.68% for the week, with a monthly jump of 20.38% and a quarterly performance of 60.00%, while its annual performance rate touched 54.25%.
+The volatility ratio for the week stands at 5.05% while the volatility levels for the past 30 days are set at 3.33% for Quanta Services Inc..
+The simple moving average for the period of the last 20 days is 9.42% for PWR stocks with a simple moving average of 58.18% for the last 200 days.

 Analysts’ Opinion of PWR